 The virus is transmitted by the whitefly Bemisia tabaci.
 No seed transmission is possible.
 The disease occurs in a number of countries in Asia and in Australia.
 The yellow patches on the leaves considerably reduce plant productivity.
 Warm temperatures and high humidity favor vector populations.
 Infection with Mungbean Yellow Mosaic Virus can result in yield losses of up to 100%.
 The gram yellow mosaic virus affects black gram more often than green gram.

 No biological measure can be taken to control viral diseases.
 However, plant extracts such as neem oils are effective in reducing the population of whiteflies and improving the yield of the infected crops.

 Always consider an integrated approach with preventive measures and biological treatments if available.
-Foliar sprays with imidacloprid, cypermethrin, deltamethrin, or dimethoate can reduce whitefly populations.
-To reduce vectors, border crops (maize, sorghum and pearl millet) can be treated with endosulfan.
+Foliar sprays with cypermethrin, deltamethrin, or dimethoate can reduce whitefly populations.
+To reduce vectors, border crops (maize, sorghum and pearl millet) can be treated with insecticides.

 Plant resistant varieties if available in your country.,Grow sorghum, maize or pearl millet around your field as border crops.,Regularly check the field for symptoms and remove infected plants.,Use yellow sticky traps to monitor or mass-catch the flies.